Phenyo28/RBN-Health-Monitoring-Device-project-3-PD/README.md

 ---
 ## Features

-- 📡 Sends health data wirelessly via Wi-Fi
+- Sends health data wirelessly via Wi-Fi
-- ❤️ Measures heart rate (BPM) in real time
+- Measures heart rate (BPM) in real time
-- 🌡 Tracks body temperature with digital sensors
+- Tracks body temperature with digital sensors
-- 🖥 Shows live readings directly on the device
+-  Shows live readings directly on the device
-- ☁️ Enables remote access to health data through a obile app and the device itself
+- Enables remote access to health data through a obile app and the device itself
-- 🔋 Designed for everyday use in healthcare or home settings
+- Designed for everyday use in healthcare or home settings
 ---

-## Circuit Wiring Dagram
+## Schematic Design.
+I created  the schematic design of this project using draw.io.
+I started by mapping out all the components, including the ESP32 microcontroller, pulse sensor, and temperature sensor, switch, LCD, and battery, then arranged them to make connections.
+This schematic helped plan the physical wiring, guided the coding process, and ensured that the system could reliably collect and transmit data.

+This is how it turnt out:
 <img width="1117" height="620" alt="Screenshot 2025-09-06 192206" src="https://github.com/user-attachments/assets/9bfbd855-af8f-4252-8542-5281151fc399" />